Your questions answered

 Please contact me to discuss availability.
 Unfortunately I do not offer evening or weekend sessions at the moment, although early morning or lunchtime sessions are possible.

-My room is on the 2nd floor but more accessible rooms are available on request.
-Please get in touch to discuss any mobility requirements and I will do my best to accommodate you.
+My room at London Bridge is on the 2nd floor (there is a lift) but more accessible rooms are available on request.

 The building is wheelchair accessible via a portable ramp at the front door, and has wheelchair access to the lift and toilet facilities.